klieret/jekyll-relative-url-check/README.md

 ## Examples

-The following constructions should raise errors:
+The following lines should raise errors:

 Markdown: